This post contains affiliate links, which means I may receive a small commission, at no extra cost to you, when you make a purchase.

-- You should have prior experience writing for an online or print publication
+- Prior experience writing for an online or print publication

-- Being knowledge in online post production, WordPress or Editing is a big plus for you.
+- Knowledgeable in online post-production, WordPress, or Editing is a big plus for you.

 TopTenz.net is looking for writers who can submit list-type articles in various categories.
 They pay $50 per list and each list must contain 1,500 to 2,000 words.